 The Tax Strategy was approved by the Firm's Executive on 25 March 2021.

 1. Our Focus on Tax Compliance and Reporting

 Addleshaw Goddard is committed to fulfilling its legal obligations to pay all taxes required by laws and regulations in each of the jurisdictions in which it operates, including the UK.

-This includes ensuring we take appropriate professional advice, and apply diligent professional care and judgment in making decisions relating to the tax treatment of business activities and tax compliance, and maintaining sufficient evidence to support all judgments made.
+This includes ensuring that we take appropriate professional advice, apply diligent professional care and judgment in making decisions relating to the tax treatment of business activities and tax compliance and maintain sufficient evidence to support all judgments made.

 Accountability for Addleshaw Goddard’s UK tax operations ultimately lies with the Firm's Executive under the supervision of its Board.
 This includes providing guidance and oversight over how tax risk is managed across Addleshaw Goddard.
 As part of this governance framework, there are defined procedures on how tax risk is managed and escalated where necessary to the Firm's Executive and its Board.

 Day-to-day responsibility and management of Addleshaw Goddard’s tax operations is delegated to the Chief Financial Officer (CFO) who forms part of the Firm's Executive and its Board and the CFO is supported by a team of appropriately qualified individuals who work alongside our external tax advisors, to meet our UK tax obligations.

 As for all businesses, tax risks exist where there is uncertainty (for example, due to the interpretation of tax law, or the practical implementation of tax law in an operational or tax compliance situation).